-- 10.1 Members have a statutory duty to comply with the Conflict of Interest provisions as set out in the Community Charter. - 10.2 Members may request that the City Manager seek a legal opinion from the City Solicitor with respect to situations that may result in a real or perceived conflict of interest. - 10.3 Members are to be free from undue influence and not act or appear to act in order to gain financial or other benefits for themselves, family, friends, or associates, business or otherwise. - 10.4 Members shall approach decision-making with an open mind that is capable of persuasion.
+11.1 Members have a statutory duty to comply with the Conflict-of-Interest provisions set out in the Community Charter.

+- 11.2 Members may request that the City Manager seek a legal opinion from the City Solicitor with respect to situations that may result in a real or perceived conflict of interest. - 11.3 Members are to be free from undue influence and not act or appear to act to gain financial or other benefits for themselves, family, friends, or associates, business or otherwise. - 11.4 Members shall approach decision-making with an open mind that is capable of persuasion.

-11. Improper Use of Influence
+12. Improper Use of Influence

-- 11.1 No Member shall use the influence of the Member's office for any purpose other than for the exercise of the Member's official duties. - 11.2 No Member shall act as a paid agent to advocate on behalf of any individual, organization, or corporate entity before Council or a committee of Council or any other body established by Council. - 11.3 Members shall not contact or otherwise attempt to influence members of any adjudicative body regarding any matter before it relating to the Municipality. - 11.4 Members shall refrain from using their positions to obtain employment with the Municipality for themselves, family members, or close associates.
+- 12.1 No Member shall use the influence of the Member's office for any purpose other than for the exercise of the Member's official duties. - 12.2 No Member shall act as a paid agent to advocate on behalf of any individual, organization, or corporate entity before Council or a committee of Council or any other body established by Council. - 12.3 Members shall not contact or otherwise attempt to influence members of any adjudicative body regarding any matter before it relating to the Municipality. - 12.4 Members shall refrain from using their positions to obtain employment with the Municipality for themselves, family members, or close associates.
 Members are ineligible to apply or be considered for any position with the Municipality while they hold their elected position and for one year after leaving office.

-12. Use of Municipal Assets and Services
+13. Use of Municipal Assets and Services

-- 12.1 Members shall use municipal property, equipment, services, supplies, and staff resources only for the performance of their duties as a Member, subject to the following limited exceptions: - a) municipal property, equipment, service, supplies, and staff resources that are available to the general public may be used by a Member for personal use upon the same terms and conditions as members of the general public, including booking and payment of any applicable fees or charges; and - electronic communication devices, including but not limited to desktop computers, laptops, tablets, and smartphones, which are supplied by the Municipality to a Member, may be used by the Member for personal use, provided that the use is not offensive, inappropriate, or for personal gain.
+- 13.1 Members shall use municipal property, equipment, services, supplies, and staff resources only for the performance of their duties as a Member, subject to the following limited exceptions: - a) municipal property, equipment, service, supplies, and staff resources that are available to the general public may be used by a Member for personal use upon the same terms and conditions as members of the general public, including booking and payment of any applicable fees or charges; and - b) electronic communication devices, including but not limited to desktop computers, laptops, tablets, and smartphones, which are supplied by the Municipality to a Member, may be used by the Member for personal use, provided that the use is not offensive, inappropriate, or for personal gain.

-13. Orientation and Other Training Attendance
+14. Orientation and Other Training Attendance

-- Every Member must attend the orientation training offered by the Municipality within 90 days after the Member takes the oath of office. - 13.2 Unless excused by Council, every Member must attend the Elected Officials Seminar offered by the Local Government Leadership Academy in the first quarter of the year following local government elections. - 13.3 Unless excused by Council, every Member must attend any other training organized at the direction of Council for the benefit of Members throughout the Council term.
+14.1 Every newly elected member must attend the orientation training offered by the Municipality within 90 days after the Member takes the oath of office.
+Re-elected members of Council in a consecutive term are encouraged, but not required, to attend.

+14.2 Unless excused by Council, every Member must attend any other training organized at the direction of Council for the benefit of Members throughout the Council term.

-14. Remuneration and Expenses
+15. Remuneration and Expenses

-- 14.1 Members are stewards of public resources and shall avoid waste, abuse, and extravagance in the use of public resources. - 14.2 Members shall be transparent and accountable with respect to all expenditures and strictly comply with all municipal bylaws, policies, and procedures regarding claims for remuneration and expenses.
+- 15.1 Members are stewards of public resources and shall avoid waste, abuse, and extravagance in the use of public resources. - 15.2 Members shall be transparent and accountable with respect to all expenditures and strictly comply with all municipal bylaws, policies, and procedures regarding claims for remuneration and expenses.

-15. Gifts and Hospitality
+16. Gifts and Hospitality